Skip to content

 Since the pattern is projected on a finite number of pixels, aliasing may appear.

-Modern slicers contain anti-aliasing systems whose "level" can be tweaked.
+Modern slicers contain anti-aliasing systems whose "levels" can be tweaked.